dzikoysk/reposilite/reposilite-site/data/guides/installation/settings.md

 database: sqlite reposilite.db

 # Support encrypted connections
-sslEnabled: false
+sslEnabled: true
 # SSL port to bind
 sslPort: 443
-# Key store file to use.
+# Key file to use.
 # You can specify absolute path to the given file or use ${WORKING_DIRECTORY} variable.
+# If you want to use .pem certificate you need to specify its path next to the key path.
+# Example .pem paths setup:
+# keyPath: ${WORKING_DIRECTORY}/cert.pem ${WORKING_DIRECTORY}/key.pem
+# Example .jks path setup:
-keyStorePath: ${WORKING_DIRECTORY}/keystore.jks
+# keyPath: ${WORKING_DIRECTORY}/keystore.jks
+keyPath: ${WORKING_DIRECTORY}/cert.pem ${WORKING_DIRECTORY}/key.pem
-# Key store password to use
+# Key password to use
-keyStorePassword: reposilite
+keyPassword: reposilite
 # Redirect http traffic to https
 enforceSsl: false

 # Max amount of threads used by core thread pool (min: 5)
 # The web thread pool handles first few steps of incoming http connections, as soon as possible all tasks are redirected to IO thread pool.
-webThreadPool: 32
+webThreadPool: 16
 # IO thread pool handles all tasks that may benefit from non-blocking IO (min: 2)
 # Because most of tasks are redirected to IO thread pool, it might be a good idea to keep it at least equal to web thread pool.
-ioThreadPool: 16
+ioThreadPool: 8
 # Database thread pool manages open connections to database (min: 1)
 # Embedded databases such as SQLite or H2 don't support truly concurrent connections, so the value will be always 1 for them if selected.
-databaseThreadPool: 2
+databaseThreadPool: 1
 # Select compression strategy used by this instance.
 # Using 'none' reduces usage of CPU & memory, but ends up with higher transfer usage.
 # GZIP is better option if you're not limiting resources that much to increase overall request times.
 # Available strategies: none, gzip
 compressionStrategy: none

-# Keep processed frontend files in memory to improve response time
+# Default idle timeout used by Jetty
+idleTimeout: 30000

+# Adds cache bypass headers to each request from /api/* scope served by this instance.
+# Helps to avoid various random issues caused by proxy provides (e.g. Cloudflare) and browsers.
-cacheContent: true
+bypassExternalCache: true
 # Amount of messages stored in cached logger.
-cachedLogSize: 100
+cachedLogSize: 50
+# Enable default frontend with dashboard
+defaultFrontend: true
 # Set custom base path for Reposilite instance.
 # It's not recommended to mount Reposilite under custom base path
 # and you should always prioritize subdomain over this option.